Rapptz/discord.py/docs/api.rst

         To get the message being reacted, access it via :attr:`Reaction.message`.

-    This requires :attr:`Intents.reactions` to be enabled.
+    This requires both :attr:`Intents.reactions` and :attr:`Intents.members` to be enabled.

     :param reaction: The current state of the reaction.
     :type reaction: :class:`Reaction`